IngenieroEmilioAR/NRTL-parameter-adjustment-tool/README.md

 The datafiles you will use have these conditions:

-- Either .xlsx or .csv format can be used.
+- You should use .csv format.
 - Data needs to have specific headers (example is below).
 - Avoid reporting data for zero composition either from liquid or vapor phase.